 - In addition to the two criteria above needed to fit both the definition and diagnosis of CFS, many patients have additional symptoms that, depending on their severity, may predominate and overshadow the CFS symptom criteria.
 These symptoms include chest pain, abdominal pain, shortness of breath, chronic cough, diarrhea, nausea, night sweats, jaw pan and muscle stiffness, double vision, and psychological problems such as panic attacks, anxiety, and depression.

-- There is no laboratory test that can give a definitive diagnosis of CFS, and there are no physical signs that specifically identify CFS.
+- There is no laboratory test or X-ray that can give a definitive diagnosis of CFS, and there are no physical signs that specifically identify CFS.

 Consequently, the disease is diagnosed by excluding the diseases that may cause the symptoms (termed a diagnosis of exclusion) listed above yet still fit the two defined criteria established by the panel of CFS experts in 1994.
 It is not unusual for patients to undergo an extensive battery of tests to rule out other diseases before a patient is determined to fit the CFS diagnostic criteria.
 Unfortunately, many patients who have subsequently been diagnosed to have CFS also have had some of the conditions and symptoms listed above.
 Without the CFS criteria, diagnosis would even be more controversial.